raid-guild/handbook/docs/become-an-apprentice.md

 Raid Guild has instituted a new onboarding process through the utilization of Cohorts.

 As each cohort evolves, this process will change.
-In 2022, the below information regarding 1 share tributes is no longer current, but has been left for the posterity.
+In 2022, the below information regarding 1 share tributes is no longer current, but has been left for posterity.

 _Note If Season(n) is in session or has not yet begun, we recommend that you find someone with the role @TavernKeeper to vouch for you and get you setup as an apprentice._